dlccyes/CollegeNotes/docs/software-development/RESTful.md

 ## Methods

 - `GET`
-- `CREATE`
+- `POST`
-	- should have the created data in the response body
+	- response: `200` with the created data as body
 - `PUT`
 	- overwrite a resource
-	- should have the whole updated data in the response body
+	- response: `200` with the whole updated data as body
 - `PATCH`
 	- partially update a resource
 	- only needs relevant parts in the request body
 - `DELETE`
-	- no need response body
+	- response: `204` with no body

 ### Idempotency